xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 ### Process

 The process is a list of steps you need to follow.
-So far I've not had the need for flowcharts, just using bulleted lists is enough.
+I've not needed to use flowcharts yet, just using bulleted lists is enough.
 I ensure each step is clear and has examples of things you expect to find.

 e.g.